Ohtani hits 44th HR, but Astros tag him in win over Angels

 TRAINER’S ROOM

-Angels: RHP Alex Cobb (right wrist inflammation) threw a three-inning simulated game on Friday that went well, manager Joe Maddon said.
+Angels: RHP Alex Cobb (right wrist inflammation) threw a three-inning simulated game on Friday that went well, Maddon said.

 Astros: RHP Zack Greinke (health and safety protocols) was cleared to work out with the team and threw a bullpen session on Friday.
-Greinke could return and make a start as soon as the Astros next series at the Rangers that begins Monday, manager Dusty Baker said.
+Greinke could return and make a start as soon as the Astros next series at the Rangers that begins Monday, Baker said.

 UP NEXT